enricoforti/enricoforti.github.io/index.md

 # About

-Enrico Forti is an Assistant Professor of Strategy in the Stillman School of Business at Seton Hall University.
+Enrico Forti is an Assistant Professor of Strategy and the inaugural Director of Research in the Stillman School of Business at Seton Hall University.

 His research program lies at the intersection of strategy and organization theory with a specific interest in strategy evolution in entrepreneurial ventures and coordination and performance in platforms characterized by gig and remote work.
 His work has been published in leading academic journals, such as _Organization Science_, _Strategic Entrepreneurship Journal_, _Journal of Product Innovation Management_, and _Research Policy_.